DesantBucie/triton/README.md

 ## Words of introduction

-Unlike normal Vim, this follows XDG which means:
+Unlike normal Vim, this follows XDG(if you don't have XDG variables set, defaults will be assigned) which means:
 * vimrc is in ~/.config/vim/vimrc
 * .vim is in ~/.local/share/vim/ etc.
 ## Instalation